AllenDowney/EqualityWEF/HALE/data_inventory.md

 - `data/ihme_alcohol_use_disorders_deaths_male.csv`
 - `data/ihme_alcohol_use_disorders_deaths_female.csv`

-**Status**: ⚠️ Downloaded but not yet integrated into model
+**Status**: ✅ Downloaded and integrated into model
 **Relevance**: Alcohol use disorders are a significant cause of death and may contribute to the HALE gender gap.
 Men typically have higher rates of alcohol-related mortality than women.
 This indicator provides comprehensive alcohol use disorder death rates with excellent temporal coverage (1990-2023, 34 years) and good country coverage (40 countries).
-This is an alternative to the WHO alcohol-attributable death rate indicator (SA_0000001832) which only has data for 2019.
+This is used in the model instead of the WHO alcohol-attributable death rate indicator (SA_0000001832) which only has data for 2019.
 IHME data provides much better temporal coverage, allowing for more recent data and temporal analysis.
 **Note**: Data includes separate male and female values, allowing for gender gap analysis.
 Country names in IHME data use "Republic of Korea" and "United States of America" which are mapped to "South Korea" and "United States" respectively for compatibility with WHO country name mappings.

+**Definitional Difference from WHO**: IHME uses **"alcohol use disorders"** which refers to deaths where alcohol use disorders are the **primary or direct cause of death** (ICD-10 F10 codes).
+This includes:
+- Acute alcohol intoxication
+- Alcohol dependence syndrome (as primary cause)
+- Alcohol withdrawal (as primary cause)
+- Other alcohol-related mental and behavioral disorders

+**What IHME Excludes** (that WHO includes):
+- Liver disease deaths (even if alcohol-related) - these are coded under liver disease causes
+- Cancer deaths (even if alcohol-related) - these are coded under cancer causes
+- Accident deaths (even if alcohol was involved) - these are coded under injury causes
+- Other conditions where alcohol is a contributing factor but not the primary cause

+**Why the Difference Matters**: The IHME definition is much narrower than WHO's "alcohol-attributable" definition, which explains why IHME alcohol gap values are much lower than WHO values (e.g., USA: 5.54 vs 38.8, an 86% difference).
+This narrower definition also explains why Alcohol dropped from #1 to lower importance when switching from WHO to IHME data - the IHME definition captures a much smaller subset of alcohol-related mortality.
+However, IHME's better temporal coverage (1990-2023 vs 2019 only) and consistent methodology with other IHME indicators make it preferable for the current analysis.
+See `alcohol_data_comparison.md` for detailed explanation of these definitional differences.

 ### Self-Harm (Suicide) Death Rates (Downloaded)